hendrtd/comp-2210/docs/modules/m0/hands-on/ide.md

 #### Emacs and vi

-Emacs and vi are the old guard of text editors, each with its own legions of devoted followers who keep the [editor war](https://en.wikipedia.org/wiki/Editor_war) coals smoldering to this day.
+Emacs and vi are the old guard of text editors, each with its own legion of devoted followers who keep the [editor war](https://en.wikipedia.org/wiki/Editor_war) coals smoldering to this day.
 This is Marvel-D.C., Hamilton-Burr, Coke-Pepsi.
 This is Auburn-Alabama, Michigan-Ohio State, Army-Navy.
 If one had oak trees, the other would have poisoned them.
 Think I'm kidding or exaggerating?
 [I'm not.](https://www.emacswiki.org/emacs/ChurchOfEmacs)

 Hyperbole and drama aside, both [Emacs](https://www.gnu.org/software/emacs/) and vi (now [Vim](https://www.vim.org/)) are extremely powerful, extremely stable, and simply excellent text editors.
 Anyone who considers themselves a programmer or who wants to be one should give both a try, and be able to at least write a [Hello World](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) in each.